Health Guidelines for School Attendance

 - Has symptoms that prevent him or her from participating in school, such as:

-- Excessive tiredness, pale, difficult to wake, confused or irritable, lack of appetite
+- Excessive tiredness, pale, difficult to wake, confused or irritability, lack of appetite

 - Productive coughing, sneezing